 Risk Level Flooding Hazard Weight

-High Rainfall and Sea Level Rise 0.40
+High Rainfall and Sea Level Rise 0.45

-Rainfall 0.35
+Rainfall 0.30

 Moderate Sea Level Rise 0.15

 Low Rainfall, Sea Level Rise, and Storm Surge (Compound Flooding) 0.10

 Total 1.00

-5.2.1.3 Flood Depth Index
+5.2.1.3 Impact Index

-The Flood Depth Index provides as assessment of impacts based on depth of flooding on the County's and municipalities' critical assets (Table 5-16).
+The Impact Index provides as assessment of flood depth impacts on the County's and municipalities' critical assets (Table 5-15).
 This index ensures an equitable approach to flood risk assessment by prioritizing assets most at risk of flood damage.

 This approach helps identify and prioritize intervention areas where significant flood depths pose a higher risk to critical assets.
-The Flood Depth Index creates a weighted sum that helps identify and prioritize intervention areas.
+The Impact Index creates a weighted sum that helps identify and prioritize intervention areas where there are significant flood depths.
 This tool is particularly useful for policy makers and planners to direct resources and efforts to improve the resilience and support of communities that are most at risk.